-After the clinical trials show that the vaccine is safe and effective, a series of independent reviews and evidence are required to demonstrate efficacy and safety.
+After the clinical trials show that the vaccines are safe and effective, a series of independent reviews and evidence is required to demonstrate efficacy and safety.
 The FDA is responsible for making sure that FDA-authorized or approved COVID-19 vaccines are safe and effective.
-Duke experts in vaccine science review all available safety and efficacy data for any authorized vaccine to ensure the evidence supports its broad use.
+Duke experts in vaccine science reviewed all available safety and efficacy data for any authorized vaccine to ensure the evidence supports its broad use.

-Is the vaccine safe for children?
+Are the vaccines safe for children?

-Is the vaccine safe for pregnant people?
+Are the vaccines safe for pregnant people?

 The approved COVID-19 vaccines have not been studied in pregnancy.
-We know that pregnant people are at an increased risk for complications from COVID-19.
+However, we know that pregnant people are at an increased risk for complications from COVID-19.
 That's why we encourage all pregnant people to ask questions and discuss their concerns with their care providers.

 Can the COVID-19 vaccine make me infertile/sterile?

 No. There is no evidence to suggest the vaccines cause infertility or affects your ability to become pregnant.
 A rumor on the Internet claims a protein created by the body after vaccination is similar to a protein that is needed for placental formation.
 This is not true.
 The proteins are not similar nor do they impact fertility or affect a pregnancy.
-Both vaccine manufacturers are monitoring people in the clinical trials who became pregnant.
+The vaccine manufacturers are monitoring people in the clinical trials who became pregnant.
+Learn more.